peirlincklab/heartinaknot/README.md

-# Heart in a knot: unraveling the impact of the nested tori myofiber architecture on ventricular mechanics
+# Nested tori myofiber architecture modeling for cardiac mechanics
 When using, please cite
 **"Heart in a knot: unraveling the impact of the nested tori myofiber architecture on ventricular mechanics",
 Kasra Osouli, Francesco De Gaetano, Maria Laura Costantino, Mathias Peirlinck